aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

         },
         ...
     ```
-2. Review [README.md](../README.md#build) on instructions to create a custom build of MSAM.
+2. Review custom build instructions in [README.md](../README.md#build) to build with your new code.
-3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh).
-This will produce a zip file called `regional-s3-assets/core_NNNNNNNNNN.zip`.
-4. Update your __<stackname_>-UpdateNodes-_<randomstring_>_ Lambda to use this new code by uploading the zip file and saving the Lambda.
+3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh) with parameters for your custom environment.
+4. Review the deploy instructions in [README.md](../README.md#deploy) upload your custom build to a bucket for installation.
+5. Run [deploy.sh](../deployment/deploy.sh) with parameters for your custom environment.
+6. Update your stack using the all-resources template of your custom build.
-5. After a few minutes, verify that you are seeing your service in the Content table:
+7. After a few minutes, verify that you are seeing your service in the Content table:
     ![Content Database Nodes](images/service-content-db.png)

-6. If you don't see any of your nodes in the database, check CloudWatch for potential errors in your UpdateNodes Lambda.
+8. If you don't see any of your nodes in the database, check CloudWatch for potential errors in your UpdateNodes Lambda.

 ## Defining Connections with the Service
 Once you've successfully discovered and stored all the existing definitions of your service, you need to figure out the connection points of your service with other AWS Media Services or AWS services.